Data Science Career Paths: Introduction

 Data science teams are presented with a host of problems.
 They might be called upon to analyze whether Tweets sent to a company are positive or negative, or they might have to trace where sales are coming from.
 Different organizations will have different data problems–each problem comes with its own complexities.
 Solving different data science problems can require different skill sets.

 We realize that this can be confusing for a newcomer to the field.
-We want to demystify the different roles within data science so you can understand the nuances within the field — here goes:
+We want to demystify the different roles within data science so you can understand the nuances within the field, tailor your data science resume, and land the best job for you — here goes:

 There are data scientists who fine-tune the statistical and mathematical models that are applied onto data.
 When somebody is applying their theoretical knowledge of statistics and algorithms to find the best way to solve a data science problem, they are filling the role of data scientist.
 When somebody builds a model to predict the number of credit card defaults in the next month, they are wearing the data scientist hat.